Engaging students in scientific inquiry on cutting edge criminology and criminal justice issues.

 Funding Opportunities

-The School of Criminology and Criminal Justice provides a limited number of graduate assistantships for Master of Arts students that provide an opportunity to support nationally acclaimed research faculty members.
-Assistantships are highly competitive and may provide both a stipend and/or tuition remission.
+A limited number of graduate assistantships are available for students work with nationally acclaimed research faculty members.
+Assistantships are highly competitive and may a monetary stipend and/or tuition remission.

-- desire to be considered for an assistantship
+- desire to be considered for a graduate assistantship (must be available on campus for position)

 - an outline of research-related experience and skills (if any)